LukeAPearce/chashmap/README.md

 # chashmap
-A hashmap build in c
+This is a hashmap I build in C to develop my C skills.